codechito/hobby/README.md

 ### How to Post an Item

-Posting your item for sale is done a few chat in messenger, upload a photo and enter the price and your done.
+Posting your item for sale is done with just a few chat in messenger, upload a photo and enter the price and your done.
-You can even add more description and tag it to make appear in more search.
+You can even add more description and tag it to make appear in more searches.
 ![Image of Registration](https://codechito.github.io/hobby/assets/img1.png)

 ### How to Remove an Item